z0al/dependent-issues/README.md

           # setting the value to "on".
 Default "off"
           check_issues: off

-          # (Optional): A comma-separated list of keywords.
+          # (Optional) A comma-separated list of keywords.
 Default
           # "depends on, blocked by"
           keywords: depends on, blocked by
 ```